bracken576/Sant-Resume/README.md

 • Helped to train tutors to further understand how to work with students.

-• Trained tutors on new curriculum introduced in classes: Github and Github pages.
+• Trained tutors on new curriculum introduced in classes: Github and Github Pages.